leonp/thisdaysportion/_posts/2021-06-06-perfect-blogging-platform-crossposting-and-conversation.md

 - Displaying the reponses on your blog.
 - Allowing you to reply from your blog.

-Luckily, we do have a means of dealing with conversations on blogs, and that’s [threaded comments](https://demo.studiopress.com/genesis/threaded-comments.htm), which WordPress has supported for over a decade.
-In fact, the simple process of indenting replies makes a thread more readable than it is on Twitter.
+Luckily, we do have a means of dealing with conversations on blogs, and that’s **[threaded comments](https://demo.studiopress.com/genesis/threaded-comments.htm)**, which WordPress has supported for over a decade.
+In fact, the simple process of grouping replies on a single page and indenting them makes threads more readable than they are on Twitter.
 We could even argue that this abstraction and distance might make social media calmer and clearer, allowing for better, more considered conversations.

+So in our example, you’ll reply on your website.
+Here’s some example UI:

+{% include figure.html url="threaded-conversation.jpg" alt="Screenshot of a threaded conversation." caption="Some WordPress themes let you respond to a comment in the thread itself.
+This approach could work well." %}

-Our platform should therefore – in theory – send comments to Twitter and receive replies, rendering them all on the initial post page as a formatted, indented list.
+**Our platform should therefore send comments to Twitter and receive replies, rendering them all on the initial post page as a formatted, indented list**.
 Bloggers benefit from a better formatted conversation while readers on social media don’t see any difference.

 While this may _work_, we could envisage it soon becoming problematic.
 What if you’re really active on Twitter, Facebook and Instagram and holding dozens of conversations a day?
 Are we expecting our platform to handle and mirror three social media networks.
 To go back to our original question – _what’s the fucking point?_

-It’s at this point we might consider how we pay for this platform, how we might _monetise_ (urgh) it.
-True, it’ll never be built, but here’s the idea for bloggers...
+Now we might start thinking about how we pay for this platform if it does so much; how we might _monetise_ (urgh) it.
+True, it’ll never be built, but here’s an idea for prospective bloggers.

-You get to publish and own all your content while on a flexible platform where you control how your blog looks.
-Your readers don’t have to notice the difference; you can reply, like and retweet just as before, and talk to your audience wherever you please.
+You get to publish – and own – all your content on a flexible platform where you control how your blog looks and the format of what you publish.
+If you’ve been using Twitter or Facebook, your readers won’t notice the difference; to them, you’ll reply, like and retweet just as before.
+Best of all, you’re not tracking them or selling ads for some shady third party.

 “Premium” features, such as nested conversations and “advanced” typography, cost, while the basics – blogging itself, sending replies and limited typographical control – are free.
-No advertising or tracking, of course.